Skip to content

 “Interest Income”

 This form reports interest income over $10.
-Banks and other financial institutions send this to you if you earned interest on savings accounts, CDs, etc.It keeps track of interest income so you can report it on your taxes.You have a savings account that earned $50 in interest last year.
+Typically, banks and other financial institutions send this to you when you earn interest on savings accounts, CDs, and similar accounts.As a result, it helps keep track of interest income so you can report it accurately on your taxes.You have a savings account that earned $50 in interest last year.
 Your bank sends you a 1099-INT.
-You’ll need this to accurately report your income.
+Therefore, you’ll need this to accurately report your income.
 Without it, you might miss reporting this income and face penalties.

 1099-DIV